-5.43 SMIACT# (System Management Interrupt Active)
+4.44 SMIACT# (System Management Interrupt Active)

-SummaryThe processor acknowledges the assertion of SMI# with the assertion of SMIACT# to indicate that the processor has entered System Management Mode (SMM).
+The processor acknowledges the assertion of SMI# with the assertion of SMIACT# to indicate that the processor has entered System Management Mode (SMM).
 The system logic can use SMIACT# to enable SMM memory.
-See "SMI# (System Management Interrupt)" on page 111 for more details.
+See "SMI# (System Management Interrupt)" on page 117 for more details.

-See "System Management Mode (SMM)" on page 193 for more details regarding SMM.
+See "System Management Mode (SMM)" on page 213 for more details regarding SMM.

-Driven The processor asserts SMIACT# after the last BRDY# of the last pending bus cycle is sampled asserted (including all pending write cycles) and after EWBE# is sampled asserted.
+The processor asserts SMIACT# after the last BRDY# of the last pending bus cycle is sampled asserted (including all pending write cycles) and after EWBE# is sampled asserted (if EWBE# is masked off, then SMIACT# is not affected by EWBE#).
 SMIACT# remains asserted until after the last BRDY# of the last pending bus cycle associated with exiting SMM is sampled asserted.